 Upon arrival, take the rest of the day to relax on the beach if it's a nice weather day.
 Simply walk along the Rua dos Pescadores, a charming street lined with fishermen's houses—some of which have become restaurants serving fresh seafood.

-Once your feet hit the soft golden sand, you'll find a glorious half-mile-long beach along the bay boasting the Blue Flag certification, meeting the high standards for safety, water quality, and environmental education.
-Even better, the sea in Salema is great for swimming and families because it lacks the strong waves found further west, which attracts surfers.
-Speaking of the west, make sure to look for a series of rocks on the western end of the beach where you can see actual dinosaur footprints from many millions of years ago.
+Once your feet hit the soft golden sand, you'll find a glorious half-mile-long beach along the bay boasting the Blue Flag certification, meeting the high safety, water quality, and environmental education standards.
+Even better, the sea in Salema is excellent for swimming and families because it lacks the strong waves found farther west, which attracts surfers.
+Speaking of the West, make sure to look for a series of rocks on the western end of the beach where you can see actual dinosaur footprints from many millions of years ago.

 Today, you'll have the entire day to relax in town or head deeper into the Algarve.
-If you are enjoying Salema's secluded surroundings, you can explore more of the massive Costa Vincentina Natural Park, which extends all the way north to Odeceixe.
-This is ideal for peace-and-quiet lovers'—the park covers a whopping 182,857 acres of protected land including beaches, cliffs, rolling hills, and marshland, with more than 750 species of flora and 200 species of birds.
+If you enjoy Salema's secluded surroundings, you can explore more of the massive Costa Vincentian Natural Park, which extends all the way north to Odeceixe.
+This is ideal for peace-and-quiet lovers'—the park covers a whopping 182,857 acres of protected land, including beaches, cliffs, rolling hills, and marshland, with more than 750 species of flora and 200 species of birds.

-In the other direction, you can take an easy day-trip (30 minutes by car) to the 16th-century city of Lagos for cobblestoned streets, inviting squares, great restaurants, and a bustling nightlife.
-Near the city center are a number of dreamlike beach options to choose from with watersports and boat excursions.
+In the other direction, you can take an easy day trip (30 minutes by car) to the 16th-century city of Lagos for its cobblestoned streets, inviting squares, great restaurants, and bustling nightlife.
+Near the city center are a number of dreamlike beach options to choose from, with watersports and boat excursions.
 For example, Pinhao Beach is a peaceful cove known for its secluded setting.
 Another option is the Ponta da Piedade, which offers more dramatic sandstone cliffs and bright turquoise water (a range of boat tours depart from here).
 Meanwhile, Praia do Camilo is a gorgeous spot accessed by walking down 200 wooden steps to a sheltered sandy cove.